-Ogden community seeks upgrades for Marshall White Rec Center, Advisory Committee yet to be finalized
+Ogden community seeks upgrades for Marshall White Rec Center, advisory committee yet to be finalized

 “Marshall White Center is that place for people to be able to come and get some of those needs met, but we know it has to be bigger, better, brighter,” said Betty.

-City leaders say the biggest expense is the pool, it’s been closed for 2 years.
-Fixing it would cost over 3 million dollars.
+City leaders say the biggest expense is the pool, it’s been closed for two years.
+Fixing it would cost over $3 million.

 “Now we’re in the process of doing a redesign of the building and we’re about to engage in an extensive community outreach,” said Bridge.